scottmuc/scottmuc.github.com/source/_posts/2014-12-16-three-months-in-india.markdown

 - Infinitea
 - Chaipatty

+### Oh, and I Got a Job!

+Over the course of a few months I had interviewed with several companies.
+It was interesting trying to manage all of this while moving around and being in terribly inconvenient time zones.
+I've already [written][job-post] and huge post about the job hunt process.
+Now I have a blog that if read in order really doesn't make any sense.

+[job-post]: /joining-soundcloud-and-moving-to-berlin/

 ### Summary

 All and all, this trip to India is a very stark contrast compared to my previous visit.
 I didn't do a whole lot of traveling.
 It was really a low-key retreat so that I could do lots of reading, podcast listening, computering, and reflecting.
 Sort of makes me wish I wrote about my previous trip because that one was definitely a lot more things going on, but this trip was exactly what I needed/wanted.

 *This post took an unknown number of pomodoros because I lack discipline :-( *